colonyevan/colonyevan.github.io/README.md

 # colonyevan.github.io

 This is a WIP website that I will be develeoping over the summer and updating as needed to stay constant with my current/past activities.

-# TODO

-### Jekyll
-- [x] Work on defualt layout
-- [ ] Work on includes
-    - [ ] Work on google analytics
+I have deprecated my used of Jekyll to make offline editing easier.

 ### Styling
 - [ ] Work on Bootsrap